Latest News & Updates

 Case No. 2/59 (1959)

-Ruling: King Muteesa II instructed Byekwaso to relinquish power and let Kyana convene an assembly to elect a culturally rightful Nnamwanma.
+Ruling: King Muteesa II's ruling, which appeared in the Akiika Embuga of 17/08/1959/Vol. 12 No. 75, instructed Byekwaso Y. I to relinquish power, and let Kyana convene an assembly of Sub-clan leaders to elect a culturally rightful Namwama.

 Current Leadership